gem/oq-engine/doc/manual/oq-manual.rst

 -  An exposure model file in the NRML format, as described in Section `[sec:exposure] <#sec:exposure>`__.

--  A file describing the vulnerabilitymodel
-   (Section `[sec:vulnerability] <#sec:vulnerability>`__) for loss
-   calculations, or a file describing the fragilitymodel (Section `[sec:fragility] <#sec:fragility>`__) for damage calculations.
-Optionally, a file describing the consequencemodel (Section `[sec:consequence] <#sec:consequence>`__) can also be provided in order to calculate losses from the estimated damage distributions.
+-  A file describing the *Vulnerability Model* (Section `[sec:vulnerability] <#sec:vulnerability>`__) for loss calculations, or a file describing the *Fragility Model* (Section `[sec:fragility] <#sec:fragility>`__) for damage calculations.
+Optionally, a file describing the *Consequence Model* (Section `[sec:consequence] <#sec:consequence>`__) can also be provided in order to calculate losses from the estimated damage distributions.